Architectural photography London – Look up London

 But when you tilt your head back, the narrative changes.

 Cornices cast sharp shadows across brickwork.
 Victorian stonework meets contemporary steel.
 Reflections fracture the sky into geometry.
 Unexpected lines converge from unusual angles.
-Details designed to be seen from a distance reveal texture, wear and craftsmanship up close.
+The Tate Modern’s Blavatnik Building becomes a study in brick and volume.
+London Bridge's underside reveals a world of rivets and shadows most people walk straight past.

 The street becomes secondary.
 The skyline becomes the subject.